Electoral Act 1993

 104Main roll to be printed

-1. The Electoral Commission must, at least once in each year, print a main roll for each district that contains a list of all persons whose names are lawfully on the electoral roll for the relevant district on a date to be fixed for the closing of the main rolls.
+1. At least once a year, the Electoral Commission must print a main roll for each district that lists all persons whose names are lawfully on the electoral roll for the relevant district as at the date fixed for the closing of the main rolls.

-1. Every main roll printed for any district under this section shall be the main roll for the district until a new main roll is printed for the district.
+2. Every main roll printed for a district is the main roll for the district until a new main roll is printed for the district.

 Notes